Ball Joint Material Selection & Production

 What causes a ball joint to fail?

 The environment ball joints work under includes salt, dirt and grime.
 Abrasive particles can get into the bearing’s boot – or seal – if it does not fit properly or if it’s cracked.
 Driving under harsh conditions, such as bumpy or uneven roads, hard breaking and aggressive driving add to decay.
+This video will show you the inside of a ball joint.

 Should the ball stud move freely?